BattletechModders/RogueTech/CustomAmmoCategories/ReadMe.txt

 	"DesignMaskBiomeTundraFrozen":0.5
 }
-								NOTE: Current values is my own vision of flame mechanics process, adjust them for you own will }
+								NOTE: Current values is my own vision of flame mechanics process, adjust them for you own will

+"AmmoCookoff":{ - AmmoCookoffSettings
+					Ammo explosions roll a chance to explode every time your mech overheats, and they roll a more severe chance if you overheat enough to force a shut down.
+					By default, these values are 10% per box, and 20% per box respectively. there are some settings on how the chances work, and they should be self-explanatory.
+  "Enabled":false, - enable or disable AmmoCookoff mechanic overall "OverheatChance":10,
+  "ShutdownHeatChance":25,
+  "UseHBSMercySetting":true
+},

+}

 now CustomAmmoCategories.dll searching CustomAmmoCategories.json in every subfolder of Mods folder.